Hundreds of sandwiches, snacks sold in 9 states recalled due to listeria risk: FDA

 What is listeria?

-Listeria, which can be caused by ingesting contaminated deli meats, soft cheeses and raw sprouts (among other contaminated items) can produce flu-like symptoms and confusion.
-Pregnant people, newborns and the elderly are at the highest risk of complications or death, according to the CDC.
+Listeria, which can be caused by ingesting contaminated deli meats, soft cheeses and raw sprouts (among other contaminated items), can produce flu-like symptoms and confusion.
+Pregnant people, newborns, and the elderly are at the highest risk of complications or death, according to the Centers for Disease Control and Prevention (CDC).

 Around 1,600 people get listeriosis every year, the CDC reports, resulting in about 260 deaths.
 It is most likely to sicken pregnant women and their newborns, adults 65 and older, and people with weakened immune systems.